 Baccalaureate programs comprise course requirements that are appropriate to the field of study.
 Almost all are hierarchical in character.
 Students begin with a set of introductory courses that give the overview of the field.
 Students then enroll in a set of more specialized courses that offer depth in particular fields and most majors then offer some capstone experience—either a project, a thesis or a specialized seminar, sometimes at the graduate level.
-As well, all students must complete a set of general educational requirements as part of their degree.
+As well, all students must complete a set of general educational breadth requirements as part of their degree.
 These currently include foreign language, writing and oral presentation, and a number of breadth-oriented classes that ensure a well-rounded education.
-For more information please see the University General Education Requirements (GERs) as described in the Stanford Bulletin, as well as specific descriptions of the Program in Writing and Rhetoric, Thinking Matters, Writing in the Major and the Foreign Language requirement.
-In 2013-14, entering students will have a new set of General Education Requirements as outlined in the SUES report.
+For more information please see the University General Education Requirements (GERs) as described in the Stanford Bulletin, as well as specific descriptions of the Thinking Matters, Ways of Thinking/Ways of Doing, Writing and Rhetoric, and Foreign Language requirements.
+The current set of General Education Requirements began in 2013-2014 as outlined in the SUES report.

 2.2b The institution’s graduate programs establish clearly stated objectives differentiated from and more advanced than undergraduate programs in terms of admissions, curricula, standards of performance, and student learning outcomes.
 Graduate programs foster students’ active engagement with the literature of the field and create a culture that promotes the importance of scholarship and/or professional practice.
 Ordinarily, a baccalaureate degree is required for admission to a graduate program.